dkintzing/treetop/README.txt

 3. Related to testing, I would look at the code more carefully for robustness.
 4. I used an in memory DB to make it convenient for you to run the code, so depending on the expected load/usage a different DB may be needed.
+5. The web server was also started from the code which would change in a real situation.